 - Mining Groups / Companies with turnover greater than R500 million

-Classification of Groups for Relationship Management
+Classification of Taxpayer Groups

-- Secondary Cluster (Manufacturing; Electricity gas and water supply, Construction, Wholesale and retail trade).
+- Secondary Cluster (Manufacturing; Electricity, gas and water supply, Construction, Wholesale and retail trade)

 - Tertiary Cluster (Transport, storage and communication, Financial intermediation, real estate and business services; Community, social and personal services).

 Each cluster has the following dedicated personnel: